JMQuehl/AdventOfCode2021/README.md

-# Advent of Code Template
+# Advent of Code 2021

-This project contains a template for solutions to the Advent of Code competition (https://adventofcode.com/).
+This project contains my solutions to the Advent of Code 2021 (https://adventofcode.com/2021/).

-All of this was created just for fun, so no guarantees on anything.
+I participated in this just for fun, so no guarantees on anything.